Rogers Sports & Media: 2024–present: New licensing agreements

 Corus also retaliated by filing a complaint with the CRTC in August 2024, accusing Rogers Communications as a whole of abusing a dominant position due to Rogers Cable offering the ad-supported version of Disney+ to Ignite TV subscribers, and promoting the service adjacent to Corus' Disney-licensed specialty services in the Ignite TV program guide.
 Rogers countered that Corus "has not kept up with the demands of Canadians and is now looking for the regulator to protect their broken business model" and accused Corus of forcing service providers to carry channels that consumers "no longer want to watch."

-On August 28, Rogers announced its plans for how it will deploy the Warner Bros.
-Discovery factual brands: new specialty channels for the Discovery, Food Network, HGTV, ID, and Magnolia Network brands launched on January 1, 2025, while content from Animal Planet, Cooking Channel, Motor Trend, OWN, and Science Channel will stream on digital platforms such as Citytv+.
-Rogers would also confirm that OLN will be rebranded as Bravo on September 1.
+On August 28, Rogers announced that it would launch new specialty channels for the Discovery, Food Network, HGTV, ID, and Magnolia Network brands on January 1, 2025, while content from Animal Planet, Cooking Channel, Motor Trend, OWN, and Science Channel would stream on Citytv+.
+Rogers would also confirm that OLN would be rebranded as Bravo on September 1.

-Later in September, Rogers launched a new audio app known as Seekr, which carries radio stations and podcasts from across the Rogers Sports & Media division.
+On September 10, 2024, Rogers launched a new internet radio and podcast app known as Seekr, which carries radio stations and podcasts from across the Rogers Sports & Media division.
 The company will continue its existing partnership with Radioplayer Canada.
+On September 18, 2024, Rogers announced that it would acquire Bell's 37.5% stake in Maple Leaf Sports & Entertainment (MLSE) for CA$4.7 billion, expanding its stake to 75%.
+The stake was consolidated into the Rogers Sports & Media division.

-On October 8, 2024, Bell announced that it had settled with WBD, agreeing to a renewal of its licensing agreements for HBO and Warner Bros. content on its streaming service Crave.
+On October 8, 2024, Bell announced that it had settled with WBD, agreeing to a renewal of its licensing agreements for HBO and Warner Bros. content on its streaming service Crave, as well as co-production and distribution pacts.

+On July 6, 2026, Rogers announced that it would exercise its option to acquire the remaining stake in MLSE it does not already own from Larry Tanenbaum, which will make it sole owner.
+The next day, Rogers announced that it would close six radio stations effective immediately, including CFAC Calgary, CJNI-FM Halifax, CKGL Kitchener, and CISL and CKWX Vancouver.
+The company cited "declining audience and revenue trends".